aruljohn/Bible-kjv/README.md

-# Bible - KJV version
+# Bible - King James Version

 + Contains all the 66 books of the Old Testament and New Testament
 + Each book is in a separate JSON file as a JSON object